Umehara Katsufumi :: Intron Apocalypse

 What if all that genetic information wasn't really useless?
 What if it was put there by someone, something, in the impossibly distant past, for a purpose?
 And what if humanity's interest in understanding and engineering human DNA unlocks something that should have remained hidden?

-The first part of this book was originally published in Shibano Takumi's famous Uchujin fanzine, promptly winning the 9th SF Fanzine Award.
+The first part of this book was originally published in Shibano Takumi's famous Uchujin fanzine, promptly winning the 9th SF Fanzine Award, and the book was nominated for both the Mystery Writers of Japan Award and the Seiun Award.

 The cover to this edition is by Noriyoshi Ohrai, and was originally used on the first book edition, published in 1993 by Asashi Sonorama as a matched, 2-volume edition.
 Both books had "ELI ELI LAMA SABACHTANI" printed across the front cover: